-Cruise ship stalled off Norway, passengers evacuated
+Passengers airlifted from cruise ship stranded off Norway

-OSLO (Reuters) - Rescue helicopters were evacuating people from a cruise ship which suffered engine failure on Saturday in windy conditions off the west coast of Norway with about 1,300 passengers and crew onboard, Norwegian police and rescue workers said.
+OSLO (Reuters) - Rescue helicopters were evacuating people from a cruise ship which suffered engine failure on Saturday in windy conditions off the west coast of Norway, police and rescue workers said.

-The maritime rescue service said the Viking Sky had been drifting toward land and had sent out a mayday signal.
+The maritime rescue service said the Viking Sky, with about 1,300 passengers and crew on board, had sent out a mayday signal as it had been drifting toward land.

-The vessel was later able to restart one engine, and was at anchor about 2 km from land and no longer adrift, the rescue service told Reuters.
+But the crew were later able to restart one engine and the ship was at anchor about 2 km from land.

-Passengers were hoisted up one by one from the deck of the vessel and airlifted to a village located just north of the town of Molde on Norway’s west coast.
+Passengers were hoisted one by one from the deck of the vessel and airlifted to a village just north of the town of Molde on Norway’s west coast.
+About 100 people had been evacuated by 1530 GMT, police said.

-“If we need to evacuate everyone, it will take a long time,” a spokesman said.
+“If we need to evacuate everyone, it will take a long time,” rescue service spokesman Einar Knudsen told Reuters.

+The stretch of water known as Hustadvika is known for its fierce weather and shallow waters dotted with reefs.
+The Norwegian government is evaluating whether to build a giant ocean tunnel through a nearby mountain to improve safety.

-The ship, built in 2017, belongs to Viking Ocean Cruises, part of the Viking Cruises group founded by Norwegian billionaire Torstein Hagen.
-According to the company website, its passenger capacity is 930.
+The Viking Sky, built in 2017, belongs to Viking Ocean Cruises, part of the Viking Cruises group founded by Norwegian billionaire Torstein Hagen.
+According to the company’s website, its passenger capacity is 930.

 Several vessels and four helicopters took part in the rescue and facilities to receive passengers have been set up on land, the rescue service said.

-Wind was blowing at a speed of 38 knots, police told Norwegian newspaper VG.
+The wind was blowing at a speed of 38 knots, police told Norwegian newspaper VG.

 All search and rescue teams in the region are mobilizing, including 60 volunteers from the Norwegian Red Cross, a spokesman said.